salim0986/salim0986/README.md

 - 👋 Hi, I’m @salim0986
-- 👀 I’m interested in web development.
+- 👀 I’m interested in web development, data science & artificial intelligence.
-- 🌱 I’m currently learning full stack web development frameworks like nextJS.
+- 🌱 I’m currently pursuing BS in Data Science & Applications from IIT MADRAS.
-- 💞️ I’m looking to collaborate on ...
+- I'm in my first year and learning full-stack web-development.
+- I'm also intrested in clearing GSOC 2024 through web development.

 <!---
 salim0986/salim0986 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.